The key difference between hydrogen and oxygen is that the hydrogen is a very light gas whereas the oxygen is a heavy gas.

 Summary – Hydrogen vs Oxygen

-Hydrogen and oxygen are diatomic gas in nature.
-Both these gases are abundant in the earth’s atmosphere.
-The key difference between hydrogen and oxygen is that hydrogen is a very light gas whereas oxygen is a heavy gas.
+Hydrogen and oxygen chemical elements occur in their gaseous state as diatomic molecules at the standard pressure and temperature conditions.
+The key difference between hydrogen and oxygen is that the hydrogen is a very light gas whereas the oxygen is a heavy gas.